 Passive income (also known as residual or recurring income) is commonly used to refer to income that continues to be earned even after the work is done.
-Passive income is earned by creating or acquiring an asset that continues to pay of profits regardless of if there is still active work being done to the asset.
+Passive income is earned by creating or acquiring an asset that continues to generate profit after active work on the asset has finished.
 Passive income may be treated differently by the Internal Revenue Service for tax purposes.

 By contrast, active income is earned as a direct result of our work meaning input is correlated to output.
 Active income is commonly earned in the form of wages and salaries.